MagicPush/cli-toolkit/docs/features-manual.md

     * From this point your launcher execution may take possibly _dozens of seconds_ - because the detector will need time to parse lots of files.
 2. Set `cacheFilePath()` for your detector.
-3. Run your launcher once (with any command, including no command at all).
-When the detector finishes its job, it will write all detected class names into the file specified on the previous step.
+    * During the first run of your launcher (with any command, including no command at all) the detector will put all detected class names into the file specified on the previous step.

-    * Then all subsequent runs of your launcher will be executed instantly - by loading classes with their fully qualified names stored in the specified cache file.
+    * All subsequent runs of your launcher will be executed instantly - by loading classes with their fully qualified names stored in the specified cache file.
-4. Later, if you add (or delete) a script, just launch the special command in your launcher:
+3. Later, if you add (or delete) a script, just launch the special command in your launcher to delete the cache file:
    `php your-launcher.php script-launcher:clear-cache`.
+Then run you launcher again to re-create the cache file.

     * This subcommand becomes available (and visible in your launcher's list of available commands) as soon as `cacheFilePath()` is set and the specified cache file exists.
-The command simply deletes the cache file.
-5. Then run you launcher again (and be patient again) to re-create the cache file.

 ### Class scripts alternative launcher